HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 1. Go into the facility vents - they are intended for CF (_Climbing onto the vent hatch is permitted for vent peeking, however standing on the vent hatch for prolonged periods of time is prohibited._).
 2. Facilitate an instability event (reactor meltdown, FFD, etc.) (_Unless an administrator is conducting a server vote and this event won the vote, or if a pre-command member orders it._).
 3. Have a Roblox avatar that in any way shape or form gives you an unfair advantage in combat (_Such as narrow avatars or massively altered hitboxes_).
-4. Join the Chaos Forces team if the Security:CF ratio is 1:2 or higher **and** backup was called (Such actions will result in a disciplinary action).
+4. Join the Chaos Forces team if the Security:CF ratio is 1:2 or less **and** backup was called (Such actions will result in a disciplinary action).
 5. Leave the security team to purposely prevent data theft from occurring.
 This is a petty and cowardly tactic considering CF spent a good amount of robux or points on the gamepass/pack. **Do not be a sore looser.**

 ## 3.5 R.O.
 Cooperation